 Composition is balanced; rule of thirds, etc.

-Proportions are pleasing and dynamic
+Proportions are p dynamic

 — Technical issues:

 File size is no more than 500K, and file is optimized as a compressed jpg

 E5 – Canvas size, layers, select tools, gradient tool — L4 photo is provided.
 This exercise is based on a hypothetical situation in which you need to create the cover of a magazine and this photo is the best you have from the Great Balloon Race.